-The Harriet Tubman Free Foot Clinic has served the weary fee of our friends on the street for over 20 years!
-And in 2020, after more than a dozen years of service and clinic coordination, Herbalista Lorna she has passed the torch to new leadership.
-Footsters Christine Overrocker and Susan Edgett have been longtime volunteers and we are grateful for their dedication and service!
-Herbalista Free Clinic still continues to provide herbal supplies and time as we are able to support this incredible clinic!
+In 2020, after more than a dozen years of service and coordination of the Harriet Tubman Foot Care Clinic, Lorna has passed the tub and clippers to new leadership.
+Footsters Christine Overrocker and Susan Edgett who are longtime volunteers have taken the lead and we are grateful for their dedication and service!

 To donate time or supplies or for more information, please contact the Harriet Tubman Foot Clinic directly at: firstname.lastname@example.org